weizheheng/nvim-workbench/README.md

 [ThePrimeagen](https://github.com/ThePrimeagen) and [TJ DeVries](https://github.com/tjdevries/).
 I have watched many of their YouTube videos and also their streams on Twitch and I have learned some much from them and the community.
 In the end, I was inspired to try and built my own plugin.
 There's no better way to start than building something that I will use everyday.
-I am super motivated to build this so that I don't have to keep switching desktop to look at my task again, I can just pop up a floating video in Neovim!
+I am super motivated to build this so that I don't have to keep switching desktop to look at my task again, I can just pop up a workbench in Neovim!
 Of course, there are many task management plugins out there, [vim-bujo](https://github.com/vuciv/vim-bujo) is the one that inspired me to built something similar with my personal tweak.
 So, let's get started!